-Develop NKX101 for blood cancers and solid tumors.
+Develop NKX101 for r/r AML and other cancers.

-We have engineered NKX101 to overexpress NKG2D receptor.
-Because NKG2D is the primary activating receptor responsible for innate immune surveillance for cancerous cells, we believe that NKX101 presents a broad opportunity to potentially treat a variety of blood cancers and solid tumors, which represent approximately 90% of all cancer incidences in the United States.
-Therefore, upon clinical proof-of-concept from our ongoing NKX101 Phase 1 clinical trial for AML and MDS, we plan to pursue a broad clinical development plan for multiple tumor types including solid tumors.
-In November 2020, we announced that patient dosing began in a Phase 1 monotherapy clinical trial investigating NKX101 for the treatment of relapsed or refractory AML and higher-risk MDS.
+We have engineered NKX101 to overexpress the NKG2D receptor.
+Because NKG2D is the primary activating receptor responsible for innate immune surveillance for cancerous cells by NK cells, we believe that NKX101 presents an opportunity to potentially treat a variety of blood cancers and solid tumors, which represent approximately 90% of all cancer incidences in the United States.
+Therefore, upon clinical proof-of-concept from our ongoing NKX101 Phase 1 clinical trial for r/r AML, we may pursue a broad clinical development plan for multiple tumor types including solid tumors.